Mark-Assessment/j-tamburro-tranquil-trail-m1-2/README.md

 - The Navbar is positioned at the top of each page.
 - The Navbar contains the logo on the left-hand side.
-- The Navbar contains the menu which is centered.
+- The Navbar contains the menu which is slightly off-center, to the left.

 It is easy to read and offers clear navigation.